openhab/openhab-docs/developers/bindings/thing-xml.md

 | channel.id                  | An identifier of the channel the bridge/Thing provides | mandatory |
 | channel.typeId              | An identifier of the channel type definition the bridge/Thing provides | mandatory |

-The full XML schema for Thing type descriptions is specified in the <a href="https://openhab.org/schemas/thing-description-1.0.0.xsd">openHAB thing description XSD</a> file.
+The full XML schema for Thing type descriptions is specified in the [https://openhab.org/schemas/thing-description-1.0.0.xsd](https://openhab.org/schemas/thing-description-1.0.0.xsd) openHAB thing description XSD</a> file.

 **Hints:**